-Calendar as a timekeeping tool goes back to prehistoric times.
+The calendar as a timekeeping tool goes back to prehistoric times.
 Nowadays calendars live in the cloud.
 Therefore we have access to them from our laptops and smartphones.
-If you are looking for a free tool to get your piano studio schedule going, there is no better alternative then Google Calendar.
+If you are looking for a free tool to get your piano studio schedule going, there is no better alternative than Google Calendar.
 It is one of the most widely used scheduling applications in the world.
 Read more in the Get starter with the Calendar tutorial.

 Where to Start?

 First login to your Google Account https://accounts.google.com/servicelogin.
 And if you do not have it, create a brand new one for your piano studio.